34 Best Spy Thriller Books To Add To Your Library

 “I suppose I needed to share it with her.
 I suppose I needed someone to forgive me.”

-The Kill Artist
+Daniel Silva, The Kill Artist

 8. Eye of the Needle by Ken Follett

 Published initially as Storm Island in 1978, Eye of the Needle was the first bestseller written by Ken Follet.
 The book is a spy story set in World War II, and the main character is Henry Faber, a German spy who regularly uses a stiletto to do away with people in his way.
-Weaving in plenty of action, and Hitler and Churchhill in 1979, it earned the Edgar Award, and in 1981 it became a motion picture.
+Weaving in plenty of action, and Hitler and Churchill in 1979, it earned the Edgar Award, and in 1981 it became a motion picture.

 “The trouble with being inspired to perform the impossible was that the inspiration gave you no clues to the practical means.”

-Eye of the Needle: A Novel
+Ken Follett, Eye of the Needle

 9. Red Sparrow by Jason Matthews

 Red Sparrow is the first in a trilogy by the same name.
 Jason Matthews introduces the world of intelligence in post-Soviet Union Russia with a female spy, Dominika Egorova, who is forced to become a Sparrow, a spy trained to seduce an enemy agent to become a mole.
 Armed with the unique ability to understand people by seeing the color of their emotions, Egorova romances Nathaniel Nash from the CIA.
 The book is full of intrigue.
-The book was published in 2013 and earned the Edgar Award for the Best First Novel by an American Author in 2014.
+The book was published in 2013 and earned the Edgar Award for Best First Novel by an American Author in 2014.

 “I’ve always loved Russian humor,” said Nate.
 “It’s a shame there’s so little of it.”